faebser/leonardo-slam-site/content/_index.md

 Sponsored by <a href="https://www.ufg.at/Master-Programme.1594+M52087573ab0.0.html">Interface Cultures/Kuntuniversität Linz.</a>

-Leonardo was founded in 1968, the year that the self-refereed sport Ultimate Frisbee was invented.
+Leonardo was founded in 1968.

 <a href="https://www.leonardo.info/mission">About Leonardo</a>